Click here to Skip to main content

 Benchmarks

 I have spent quite a while thinking what would be the best test for Ela.
 Ela is a functional language, therefore we should have a functional style test.
 And it is really not a trivial task to find a good candidate to be compared with Ela.
-Ela is not really indented to write imperative code when most popular dynamic languages are mostly imperative (with some, usually limited, support of the functional programming paradigm).
-I believe it is pretty pointless to imitate imperative code in Ela (which is not always trivial by the way) just to run a speed comparison.
+Ela is not really indented to write imperative code when most of popular dynamic languages are mostly imperative (with some, usually limited, support of functional programming paradigm).
+I believe it is pretty pointless to imitate imperative code in Ela (which is not always trivial by the way) just in order to run a speed comparison.
 Why do you need a benchmark for a code that you are never going to write?

 The second problem is that I definitely want Ela to look the best it can.
-However, Ela is not the fastest interpreted dynamic language but it is not the slowest also.
+However Ela is not the fastest interpreted dynamic language but it is not the slowest also.
 And there is a temptation to compare Ela execution speed with a language that is known to be not too fast.
 Such as - no offense - Ruby.
 But Ruby currently doesn't have its own virtual machine and the test will be unfair.

 So I decided to stick with Python.

 OK, let's get started.
 I am using a Core i7 620M CPU and Windows 7.
-Ela 0.9 and Python 2.7.
+Ela 0.11 and Python 2.7.
 Both Python and Ela are running in 32-bit mode.
 I am running each test 10 times and calculating an average.

 The task is - generate a sequence of integers and sum all integers in this sequence.
-Here is the Python code:
+Here is Python code:

 def foldl(func, start, seq):